-This book tells me all about introducing food such as fruit at this point in Bella's life.
-I'm all for her eating more solids (as you can probably guess).
+This book tells me all about introducing food such as fruit at this point in the Boo’s life.
+I’m all for her eating more solids (as you can probably guess).
 So I recently introduced melon to her life and decided to take a photo to send to the Bear.
 I gave her some melon in her hand and let her off.
-After a few minutes I called her and got my phone ready to take the shot.
-Now I don't know about you but the camera on my phone takes a few seconds from when the button is pressed until it takes the photo.
-I wanted a lovely shot to send to mammy.
-So there she was, standing smiling, 'melon in hand', delighted with herself.
+After a few minutes, I called her and got my phone ready to take the shot.
+Now I don’t know about you but the camera on my phone takes a few seconds from when the button is pressed until it takes the photo.
+I wanted a lovely shot to send to her mammy.
+So there she was, standing smiling, ‘melon in hand’, delighted with herself.
 I clicked to take the photo and in that split second she slipped, banged her lip of a toy kitchen and fell backwards on the floor.

 This is the beautiful photo I got.